-The ACPL-7970 isolated sigma-delta ( $\Sigma$ - $\Delta$ ) modulator converts an analog input signal into a high-speed (10 MHz typical) single-bit data stream by means of a sigmadelta over-sampling modulator.
+The ACPL-796J isolated sigma-delta ( $\Sigma$ - $\Delta$ ) modulator converts an analog input signal into a high-speed (up to 20 MHz) single-bit data stream by means of a sigmadelta over-sampling modulator.
 The time average of the modulator data is directly proportional to the input signal voltage.
-The modulator uses internal clock of 10 MHz.
+The modulator uses external clock ranges from 5 MHz to 20 MHz that is coupled across the isolation barrier.
+This arrangement allows synchronous operation of data acquisition to any digital controller, and adjustable clock for speed requirements of the application.
 The modulator data are encoded and transmitted across the isolation boundary where they are recovered and decoded into high-speed data stream of digital ones and zeros.
 The original signal information is represented by the density of ones in the data output.

 The other main function of the modulator (optocoupler) is to provide galvanic isolation between the analog signal input and the digital data output.
-It provides high noise margins and excellent immunity against isolation-mode transients that allows direct measurement of low-level signals in highly noisy environments, for example measurement of motor phase currents in power inverters.
+It provides high noise margins and excellent immunity against isolation-mode transients that allows direct measurement of low-level signals in highly noisy environments, for example measurement of moor phase currents in power inverters.

-With 0.5 mm minimum DTI, the ACPL-7970 provides reliable double protection and high working insulation voltage, which is suitable for fail-safe designs.
-This outstanding isolation performance is superior to alternatives including devices based on capacitive- or magneticcoupling with DTI in micro-meter range.
-Offered in an DIP-8 package, the isolated ADC delivers the reliability, small size, superior isolation and over-temperature performance motor drive designers need to accurately measure current at much lower price compared to traditional current transducers.
+With 0.5 mm minimum DTI, the ACPL-796J provides reliable double protection and high working insulation voltage, which is suitable for fail-safe designs.
+This outstanding isolation performance is superior to alternatives including devices based on capacitive- or magnetic-coupling with DTI in micro-meter range.
+Offered in an SO-16 package, the isolated ADC delivers the reliability, small size, superior isolation and over-temperature performance motor drive designers need to accurately measure current at much lower price compared to traditional current transducers.